louisdevie/birdway/notes/predefinitions.md

 # Predefinitions

-Birdway *predefinitions* are the equivalent of a standard library.
+Birdway *predefinitions* are functions, constants and types implemented by the compiler.